 John returned with two brandy balloons, quarter-filled.
 “Well, I found her quite charming.”

 “Pfft.
 Nothing to do with her anatomy of course.”

 John blushed.
 “Well, er, I admit she’s a bonny lass, but–”

 Mildred gave a sly smile, “So, we could switch on the receiver and hear what they’re saying.”

-“That’s an awful idea.
-Mildred, I’m surprised at you.
-Anyway, it’ll be turned off and even if it weren’t, they’d see the red light.”
+“That’s an awful idea, Mildred, I’m surprised at you.
+Anyway, it’ll be turned off and even if it wasn’t, they’d see the red light.”